trkaydn/AskanOtoLastik/README.md

 # AskanOtoLastik

-Aşkan Oto Lastik için Mayıs 2024 tarihinde geliştirdiğim Stok Takip Uygulaması.
+Stock Tracking Application.
+Developed for Aşkan Oto Lastik in May 2024.
-.NET 8 WinForms projesidir.
+It is a .NET 8 WinForms project.